djey47/cool-updown-nxt/api/README.md

 For more information, please refer to its own documentation, located under the `<root>/web` path.

 ## API usage

+### Authentication

+When enabled (see config section above), every API path will require the user to be authenticated.
+For now, secure mechanism used is basic authentication.
+More details are available at https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication.

 ### GET / (home)